Tourism in Serbia: Origins

 Use of spas continued after the Ottoman conquest in the 15th century.
 The Ottomans added the specific architecture, which included Turkish baths, or hamams and specific oriental ornamentation of the spa objects.
 After visiting Ovčar Banja in 1664, Ottoman traveler Evliya Çelebi wrote that 40,000 to 50,000 people visit during the summer ("watermelon") season, but also described the spa as the location of numerous fairs and as a major trading place.
-Some of the hamams survived until today, like in Sokobanja, while several are still in use (Brestovačka Banja, Novopazarska Banja).
+Some of the hamams have survived until today, including that in Sokobanja, while several are still in use (Brestovačka Banja, Novopazarska Banja).
 Hills east of Belgrade remained popular excursion sites during the Ottoman period.
-Upper classes built numerous summer houses, especially on the Ekmekluk Hill, today known as Zvezdara.
+The upper classes built numerous summer houses, especially on the Ekmekluk Hill, today known as Zvezdara.

 By the 2020s, the second most visited tourist attraction in Belgrade, providing one third of foreign currency income for the city, was the bohemian quarter Skadarlija, a vintage street dotted with kafanas.
-The very first kafana in Belgrade, an oriental-style bistro, was opened in 1522 and was arguable the oldest venue of that type in Europe.
+The very first kafana in Belgrade, an oriental-style bistro, was opened in 1522 and was arguably the oldest venue of that type in Europe.
 It served only Turkish coffee, but later some offered nargile also.
-Despite frequent Ottoman–Habsburg wars in the 17th and 18th century, and change of occupational rulers in Belgrade and northern Serbia, the number of kafanas was always high.
+Despite frequent Ottoman–Habsburg wars in the 17th and 18th centuries, and the change of occupying rulers in Belgrade and northern Serbia, the number of kafanas was always high.

 As Serbia remained on the main trading route connecting Middle East and western Europe, the hospitality venues along the roads continued to develop.
-During the Ottoman period, the caravans grew bigger, involving new animals, so the caravans of 500-650 camels were recorded.
+During the Ottoman period, the caravans grew bigger, involving new animals, so the caravans of 500–650 camels were recorded.
 When Çelebi visited Belgrade in 1661, he counted 21 khans and 6 caravanserais.
-The largest was the Caravanserai of Sokollu Mehmed Pasha which had "160 chimneys", while some of the larger ones even had harem sections.
+The largest was the Caravanserai of Sokollu Mehmed Pasha, which had "160 chimneys", while some of the larger ones even had harem sections.